arduino/docs-content/content/learn/03.programming/05.arduino-and-python/arduino-and-python.md

 - [Getting Started with OpenMV and MicroPython on Portenta H7](https://docs.arduino.cc/tutorials/portenta-h7/por-openmv-gs)

-## Learn Python
+## Learn Python®

-As MicroPython is an implementation of the Python language, you can also run a lot of Python scripts directly on the board.
-For example, running this python script on your computer also works when running it on your board.
+As MicroPython is an implementation of the Python® language, you can also run a lot of Python® scripts directly on the board.
+For example, running this Python® script on your computer also works when running it on your board.

 ```python
 value1 = 2